whatasame-labs/learning-spring/README.md

 - [AOP](spring-core/src/test/java/com/github/whatasame/aop): How works Spring AOP and how to use it.
 - [Bean naming](spring-core/src/test/java/com/github/whatasame/beannaming): How to name and specifiy a bean between multiple beans.
+- [Properties](spring-core/src/test/java/com/github/whatasame/properties): How to bind external properties to a bean.

 ### Spring Web